DeNA/Anjin/README.md

 Use the `DeNA.Anjin.Annotations` assembly by adding it to the Assembly Definition References.
 Please note that this will be included in the release build due to the way it works.

+> [!NOTE]
+> Even if the annotations assembly is removed from the release build, the link to the annotation component will remain Scenes and Prefabs in the asset bundle built.
+> Therefore, a warning log will be output during instantiate.
+> To avoid this, annotations assembly are included in release builds.

 ### IgnoreAnnotation